imminfo/ymir/README.md

 Now it will build a number of programs to run Ymir: tests, benchmarks and pre-made scripts.

-Now you can test it via:
+You can test Ymir with:

     ./test/Test

-and run benchmarks like this:
+And run benchmarks with:

-    ./benchmarks/Benchmark
+    curl -sL https://github.com/imminfo/ymir/releases/download/v1.0-pre2/benchmark-files.zip > benchmark-files.zip
+    unzip benchmark-files.zip
+    rm benchmark-files.zip
+    mv benchmark-files/ ./benchmark/
+    rm -r benchmark-files
+    ./benchmark/Benchmark

-To see how can you use pre-made scripts go to the `Examples / ready-to-use scripts` section.
+To see how you can use pre-made scripts go to the `Examples / ready-to-use scripts` section.

-Targets: scripts, tests, benchmarking, lib

 ### Using Ymir as a library